markc/alsa/lib/md/Jack_and_Loopback_device_as_Alsa-to-Jack_bridge.md

 is connected to my patch panel though, so I can always use it if the need comes (unlikely).

+### Troubleshooting

+If you have pulseaudio on you machine, better kill it, overwise it doesn't work.

 [Thorgal](/User:Thorgal "User:Thorgal") - May 3rd 2010

 Retrieved from